The Vancouver Fraser Port Authority board of directors provides governance, oversight, and approval of strategic direction.

 The governance model for the 11-member board of directors—including the criteria for qualifications, terms of appointment, eligibility, responsibilities and other related matters—is established in the Canada Marine Act and our Letters Patent.
 Members are appointed by the following four bodies:

 - Federal government appoints eight members, seven of which are recommended by port users*

-- Province of British Columbia appoints one member for the province of British Columbia
+- Province of British Columbia appoints one member

 - Prairie provinces of Alberta, Saskatchewan and Manitoba collectively appoint one member

 - 16 municipalities that border the port authority’s jurisdiction collectively appoint one member

 Once appointed to the board, members have a fiduciary obligation to represent the best interests of the port authority.
 The board operates by delegating certain authorities—such as spending—to management and by reserving certain powers to itself.
 The board’s governance role involves reviewing and approving the port authority’s:

 - Strategic planning process and direction

 - Business and annual operating and capital plans